Leave this site

 We have published advice and warnings regarding speeding on our social media links on Facebook and Neighbourhood Link (NHL).

-You said teenagers are causing Anti Social Behaviour (ASB) on the parks in Greenhill, at some of the local shops In Greenhill and some of the residential streets in Agar Nook and Greenhill.
+You said some residents and visitors to the area are causing Anti Social Behaviour (ASB) on some of the residential streets in Agar Nook.

 This has been communicated through Neighbourhood Link (NHL) surveys, e-mails and calls to the Beat Team and partner agencies.
 These include North West Leicestershire District Council and housing providers such as East Midlands Housing.